thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 select * from "users" where "name" = '''; DROP TABLE users; -- '
 ```

-And because the same Knex.js API works across many relational databases, such as  Postgres, MSSQL, MySQL, MariaDB, SQLite3, and Oracle, in theory, you could switch to a different database system without changing any of your Node.js code.
-However, most production web applications have a fair bit of highly optimized code that's specific to database system.
-But it's certainly possible that it can be converted as well.

 ### Exercise

 Draw a diagram of a database-driven, full-stack web application.
 Identify which part uses Knex.js and how it works.